lucasferreira/react-native-flash-message/README.md

 ### Show some message

-When you need to show some message in your app you could use the `showMessage` method.
+Now that you already instantiated the global *FlashMessage component*, when you need to show some message in your app you could use the `showMessage` method in any screen or view.
 This is a global method that receive a *message object* with your message detail:

 ```javascript
 import React from "react";